Worship in Spirit & Truth

 Proper worship (Greek: latreia; G2999) is always liturgical; that is, a civil "work of the people" (G3009; leitourgia).
 This word appears six times in the New Testament, especially when Paul of Tarsus wrote, "You will be enriched in every way so that you can be generous on every occasion, and through us your generosity will result in thanksgiving to God.
 This service that you perform is not only supplying the needs of the Lord's people but is also overflowing in many expressions of thanks to God" (2 Cor.
 9:11–12).
 Therefore, to "worship in the Spirit and in truth" means not only to confess Jesus as Messiah publicly but also to minister for him publicly.
 To be sure, Jesus himself said, "Whoever acknowledges me before others, I will also acknowledge before my Father in heaven.
 But whoever disowns me before others, I will disown before my Father in heaven" (Matt.
 10:32–33).
 The author of Hebrews wrote:

-Simply put, there is no such thing as faith known only to God, nor is there worship concealed alone in one's spirit.
+There is no such thing as faith known only to God, nor is worship concealed in one's spirit.
 Just as our family, marital, or business relationships are public, our belief in God must be.
 Liturgy is a public service of worship celebrated by and welcomes everyone who comes.
 Moreover, worship is a positive thing.
 To "worship in the Spirit and in truth" is to understand that God is not the total of the Law of Moses, nor is he limited to mere religious observance.
-It is both sacramental and prayerful, realizing that God's ways are higher than our ways and his thoughts than our thoughts (see Isa.
-55:8-9).
-Truthfully, the Father presents his ways in the divine sacraments (Greek: mustēria; G3466, "mysteries") of baptism and communion; he reveals his thoughts in the public reading and teaching of scripture (see 1 Tim.
+It is both sacramental and prayerful, realizing that God's ways are higher than our ways and his thoughts than our thoughts (Isa.
+55:8–9).
+Truthfully, the Father presents his ways in the divine sacraments (Greek: mustēria; G3466, "mysteries") of baptism and communion; he reveals his thoughts in the public reading and teaching of Scripture (1 Tim.
 4:13; 2 Tim.
-3:16-17).
+3:16–17).

 Ancient vs. Contemporary Worship